TomeroDev83/odoobackup-tools/README.md

 ## Requirements

 * PostgreSQL installed and accessible via local socket.
-* PostgreSQL user with sufficient permissions to create, restore, and execute SQL scripts on databases.
+* PostgreSQL user with sufficient permissions to create and restore databases.
 * `zip` and `unzip` installed.
 * Bash 4+ (for modern arrays and functions).

 ---